 Consult with the recipient on what they would like.
 Who should be invited?
 Who should speak?
 Invite peers to participate, especially those who know the recipient well and are familiar with his or her contributions.
 The audience for a career celebration is not just the recipient—it also includes the manager, leaders, peers, and sometimes family.
 A typical employee will probably observe numerous career achievement presentations before experiencing their own.
 Through these presentations, each individual employee can embrace the organisation’s goals and vision, feel their contributions matter, and be inspired to do great work.
 Because everyone gets a career achievement award at one time or another, the audience is greatly receptive to the messages being shared.
 It is a time of reflection and even inspiration for everyone: Managers reflect on the contributions of the recipient; the recipient reflects on his own achievements; and co-workers reflect on their contributions.
 Stories of success inspire everyone toward what they can do themselves to make a difference.

 It’s also very important to invite leaders to participate.
 When senior leaders attend career achievement celebrations, it shows they value their people and are committed to recognising them.
 Research shows an increase in engagement levels when, senior leaders show interest in the well-being of employees.6 For leaders themselves, it offers an opportunity to connect directly to employees.
 They’ll listen to the stories told by the employee’s peers and discover exactly how that individual has contributed to the organisation’s success.

 5. Prepare your remarks

-During your presentation, share memorable stories that highlight the recipient’s unique qualities and illustrate his or her contributions to the rest of the organization.
-Talk about what they’ve accomplished, linking these contributions to your brand values and overall vision of the organization.
+During your presentation, share memorable stories that highlight the recipient’s unique qualities and illustrate his or her contributions to the rest of the organisation.
+Talk about what they’ve accomplished, linking these contributions to your brand values and overall vision of the organisation.